Jerry Parker Discusses Avoiding Another Lost Decade in Managed Futures

 skip to 40:15 in the audio below

-Jerry: “One of the things I don’t want to do is I don’t want to live through another period of a lost decade.
+Parker: “One of the things I don’t want to do is I don’t want to live through another period of a lost decade.
 Now, I don’t, I want to put myself in a situation where I’m trading individual equities that are going to have outlier trades, that are going to have outlier trades like the rest of my portfolio.
 And we’ve already seen that stocks are great trenders.
 In fact, we bemoan the opposite, that people think that they’re the best trenders, that stocks are superior to our other currencies, commodities, and interest rates.”

 Non-Diversification Risk: Because the fund is “non-diversified,” it may invest a greater percentage of its assets in the securities of a single issuer or a smaller number of issuers than if it was a diversified fund.